ArjanCodes/examples/code_roast/README.md

 (start with screencast).
 There's something very interesting in this code (show the main() function only).
 What do you think will happen if I print the class name of FileRequest: "print(file_request.**class**.**name**)?
 It should print "FileRequest", right?
 Well, let's see...
 Ooohhhh... that's interesting.
 The FileRequest initializer doesn't create a FileRequest.
 I love code that changes the meaning of core Python concepts.
 We're gonna have some fun untangling this mess.
 Let's dive in!

+# Thanks (talking head)

+In this code roast episode, I'm going to analyse and refactor a pdf and web scraping script that analyses academic papers.
+Thanks to John Fallot for supplying the code for this roast, let's first walk through the code to see how everything is setup, and then I'll do an analysis and start refactoring.
+I'll be using Tabnine, who's the sponsor of this video.

+# Tabnine sponsored section

+# Explain the example and analysis (screencast)

 Analysis:

 - This code changes the what basic programming concepts like class initializers do.
 Really bad idea!
 Look at the ScrapeRequest class: the superclass creates subclasses for you based on a parameter that you pass to its initializer???
 You're redefining what a class initializer should do.
 And introduce a lot of coupling at the same time, because the superclass needs to know all its possible subclasses.
 I'm going to give you three reasons why this is a VERY BAD IDEA (tm) (add title over this).
 But first let's look at the rest of the code.